AJAY8839/python-assignment-5-tudedude/README.md

 ---

-## Task 2: List Slicing and Reversing
+## Task 2:  Demonstrate List Slicing

 ### Description:
 - Creates a list of numbers from 1 to 10.